-In times of uncertainty and change, psychotherapists, psychologists and counsellors can assist us to work with the various challenges life invariably presents.
-The confidential and respectful nature of the counselling relationship creates a safe context for us to begin the process of getting in touch with what it is that we need and to truly experience our feelings.
+In times of uncertainty and change, psychotherapists, psychologists and counsellors can assist in working through the challenges life invariably presents.
+The confidential, respectful nature of the counselling relationship creates a safe context so we can begin the process of getting in touch with what it is that we need to truly experience our feelings.
 We come to an understanding of what is getting in the way of our achieving a sense of well being, whilst learning more helpful ways of relating and of being in the world.
 The therapeutic experience can be deeply supportive, sometimes challenging, and a richly rewarding process.

 ‘At this very moment you might be struggling with problems, big or small.
 You may be feeling confused, sad, angry or alone in some way.
 You might be concerned about someone you love, or simply keen to take more control over your life so that you can start living in a way that feels more complete.
 Whatever it is that you are going though, or wishing for, I promise you something: your life will become easier if you allow yourself the help of others from time to time.’
 Shopping For a Shrink, by Todd Zemek

 HARTINGTON COUNSELLORS WORK WITH THE FOLLOWING ISSUES:

 Self esteem, value & worth, relationships, meaning & purpose, depression, anxiety, identity, loneliness, well-being, addiction, disability, isolation, loss & grief, multicultural issues, sexual abuse, spiritual development, gender and sexual identity.